 Toasty.
 That’s what this big blanket is all about.
-We combined a plush Sherpa style faux fur with a rich faux suede: soft on one side, smooth on the other, and bound all around with the suede.
-The natural tones and classic Berber check give it the rustic look of a lumberjack jacket.
+We combined a plush Sherpa style fleece with a rich faux suede: soft on one side, smooth on the other, then bound all around with the suede.
+The natural tones and classic Berber check give it the rustic look of a lumberjack’s coat.
 But the only hard work ahead for this throw is keeping you toasty by the fire.

 Everyone at Sew4Home was crazy about this very cuddly throw, but we did observe the guys in the group taking special notice.
 It can be hard to find great gifts for guys, and this project not only has just the right cool factor, it’s also fast and easy enough to whip up in a single afternoon.

 Even if you don’t have your own ski cabin or know any lumberjacks coming in from the cold, you can still throw another log on the fire and wrap up top to toe in our cozy Lodge Blanket.
 Because everyone gets cold tootsies!

 This Sherpa Style fleece has the thick, warm nap of real lambswool.
 It’s short and dense, almost like a carpet but so much softer.

 When you’re handling a project that’s big and a bit heavy, try to work on a large surface when sewing, such as a sewing table or just a kitchen or dining table in order to give the layers support as they flow out the back of the machine.
 It will keep your seams from pulling and distorting.

 For more hints and tricks about working with plush and deeply napped fabric, make sure you check out our Sewing with Plush Fabrics tutorial as well as our Sewing With Faux Fur tutorial.
 It’s not a difficult fabric to sew with, but to create great results, it helps to know the best practices to follow.

 Our blanket finishes at approximately 50″ x 60″.